 - Recipients will be selected by the Awards Committee of Engineers Canada.

 - The Awards Committee has the authority, after reviewing all nominations for this award, to determine whether or not an award will be given.

 - Recipients will be notified in writing.

-- The Award for the Support of Women in the Engineering Profession will be presented during the Awards Gala held each year in conjunction with Engineers Canada’s Annual General meeting in late May or early June.
+- The Award for the Support of Women in the Engineering Profession will be presented during the Awards Gala held each year in conjunction with Engineers Canada’s Spring Meetings and Annual Meeting of Members in late May 2020.